Nancy S. Taylor

 Rebecca has worn many hats at Old South Church, from Pre-School Godly Play Storyteller, to Ministerial Intern, all the while working as the Administrative Assistant to both Helen McCrady and Linda Van Praet.
 Rebecca enjoys working with people of all ages and backgrounds, which is what makes Church life so attractive to her.
-She is a graduate of Boston University’s School of Theology and is also serving Payson Park Church in Belmont, MA as their Youth and Community Outreach Minister.
+She is a graduate of Boston University’s School of Theology.

 Rebecca loves the sunny hot days, but commutes by bicycle all year long, whether rain or shine.
 She calls Boston her home, even though she was born and raised in Zurich, Switzerland.

 Allison Moreland Albaugh, is an interior designer, and an aqua aerobics and aqua arthritis Instructor.
 She has planned a lot of events and parties, and loves to connect with people for a happy occasion.
 She’s a member of Old South, is on the Operations Committee and serves as the Wedding Coordinator.